rubocop/ruby-style-guide/README.md

 * Avoid **alias** when **alias_method** will do.
 * Use **OptionParser** for parsing complex command line options and **ruby -s* for trivial command line options.
 * Write for Ruby 1.9.
-Don't legacy Ruby 1.8 constructs.
+Don't use legacy Ruby 1.8 constructs.
     * use the new JavaScript literal hash syntax
     * use the new lambda syntax
     * methods like **inject** now accept methods names as arguments - `[1, 2, 3].inject(:+)`